 - In the Re-entry Settings area, whether contacts are allowed to go through the campaign more than once, and if so, how long they need to wait for subsequent entries and how many additional times they can re-enter.

-Most clients begin using Campaign Designer after having sent numerous "one-off" messages from Higher Logic Thrive Marketing Professional (Thrive Marketing Professional) or other email marketing program.
+Many customers begin using Campaign Designer after having sent numerous "one-off" messages from Higher Logic Thrive Marketing Professional or another email marketing program.
 There are a few key differences in the campaign mindset: